Recent Commission Installations

 Introduction

-Sacred art is not an accessory to worship.
-It is one of the Church’s oldest and most effective forms of evangelization.
+Sacred art is one of the Church’s oldest and most effective forms of evangelization.

-My work exists to help restore that encounter.
+My work exists to help restore and continue that encounter.

 Sacred Art Is Not Decoration

-When sacred art is absent or diminished, faith is often received as abstract, moralistic, or functional.
-When beauty is present, belief becomes credible, prayer becomes possible, and mystery is restored.
+When sacred art is absent or incomprehensible, faith is often received as abstract, moralistic, or functional.
+When sacred art communicates the beauty and mystery of faith, belief becomes credible, prayer becomes possible, and mystery is restored.

 Addressing the Question of Cost